 Automatic garage door openers are prone to a variety of problems, most of which are fairly easy to fix with routine troubleshooting and maintenance.
 But one of the more perplexing issues is when the door goes up and down by itself, with no help from you.
 It can seem quite ghostly, having your garage door operate with a mind of its own.
 It can also be a security problem when it opens to expose your belongings when you aren't home.
 A garage door that closes on its own can also be a safety concern, especially in a home with children.

 There are several places you can begin looking for solutions to this strange behavior.

 Check With Your Neighbors

 In rare instances, a nearby neighbor may have a garage door opener set to the same wireless code as your opener.
 This is rare, but it does occasionally happen.
-It is quite easy to check—just have your neighbor activate his garage door and see if your door begins to move.
+It is quite easy to check—just have your neighbor activate his or her garage door and see if your door begins to move.
 The solution here is for you to reset your garage opener to a new code—every garage door opener has instructions for how to do this.

 Inspect the Control Wiring

 Another thing to check is the wiring between each of the safety sensor eyes at the sides of the door and the motor unit.
 These are low-voltage wires, so you don't have to worry about shutting off the power to check them.
 Look for damaged insulation, bare strands of wire, or even a nail or staple piercing the wire.
 When this happens, it's often down near the sensor eyes themselves, where mice can sometimes chew through the insulation or the wires are damaged by a broom or shovel.

 It's a fairly easy matter to replace these small wires.
 The wire can be purchased at any home improvement center or hardware store.

 Check the Control Buttons